lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 `haskell_request_variable_name`                                           `http`                Change the name of the request variable if default
                                                                                                 value *\_r\_ptr* is already used.

+`single_listener`                                                         `server`              Make the virtual server accept client requests only from
+                                                                                                a single worker process.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 # Module NgxExport.Tools